 As for vac res, if you cannot get enough of Hugh's (don't blame you, the JCR is what dreams are made of) or if it is hard for you to get home, apply for vac res!
 It is also a great option for revision if you reckon that home will hold too many distractions...
 The form is made easily available each term and all all have to do is fill it out.
-We all get 21 nights of free vac res over the duration of a three year degree; after that, it is around £20 per extra night.
+As international students we get one night of free vac res each term; after that, it is around £20 per extra night.
 If you have any questions about this, just check in with the Porter's Lodge and they will help you out!
 In summary, if you can't bear to leave Ox, you don't have to!
 And I don't judge you whatsoever.
 The college bar speaks for itself- Hugh's is the best place on earth.